tsabsch/SignalDetection/README.md

 ![Feature Correlations](feature_correlations.png)

 ### Classification
 The first approach to be used for classification will be a __Multilayer Perceptron__ (MLP).
 It should work well for the high number of features in our data set and natively supports online and offline application, because it can be trained in batches.
-A working module is available from [Scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html)
+A working module is available from [Scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).

+Our second machine learning approach will be __Naive Bayes__ with a Gaussian data distribution assumption.
+Again there is a [Scikit-learn module](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html) available that supports online and offline training.

+In case the Gaussian assumption of the Naive Bayes approach does not fit our data set, we can instead use __Hoeffding Trees__ as our second classification algorithm.
+Hoeffding Trees are a variant of decision trees that are designed for application on massive data streams.
+There are open source modules available, for example on [GitHub](https://github.com/vitords/HoeffdingTree).